Heather Boylan Reg. MBACP

 Hi, my name is Heather and I offer face to face counselling and also online and telephone appointments.
 Both daytime and evening appointments are available and clients can access either short term (around 6 weeks) or long term counselling and psychotherapy.
-I work with children, young people, adults, couples or more mature adults.
+I work with children, young people, adults or couples.

 How I work

 My work is person-centred where the emphasis is on the relationship we build together, but I may also use skills from other theoretical models, such as CBT or Solution Focused Brief Therapy, if this is appropriate.
 My work is client-led, we work on whatever you wish to bring to the session and work at a pace which is comfortable for you.
 I will not tell you what to do or how to solve your problems but will work with you and support you in finding your own strategies and solutions, so that you can live your life more effectively.

 At our first meeting, we usually discuss what has prompted you to come for counselling at this time and what your counselling goals are.
 I may ask you to share with me what your current situation looks like, those you have around you who are important to you.
 At this meeting, I usually discuss how to contact you, should the need arise, confidentiality and how counselling works.
 I also discuss safety with clients and what to do if they feel they are in crisis.
 We will usually make an agreement as to how we will work together, times, days etc. This is an opportunity for you to share any worries or fears you may have about counselling and for us to decide whether we wish to work together.